aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PDF to XAML" h2="Export PDF to XAML via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is an all-in-one suite of components that enables developers to easily convert PDF to XAML within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps.
+Firstly, Aspose.PDF for Java is used to export PDF to PPTX.
+This component is a powerful PDF processing API that enables developers to create, read, edit, and convert PDF documents without any external dependencies.
+It also provides features such as document manipulation, text extraction, and image extraction.

+Once the PDF is converted to PPTX, Aspose.Slides for Java is used to convert PPTX to XAML.
+This PowerPoint Processing API provides features such as creating, reading, and manipulating presentations, as well as converting presentations to other popular formats.
+It also enables developers to add, modify, and delete slides, shapes, text, and images.
+Additionally, it provides features such as text formatting, slide transitions, and animation effects.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PDF to XAML within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PDF to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to XAML.
+With Aspose.Total for Java, developers can easily convert PDF to XAML within any Java application.
+The two-step process involves using Aspose.PDF for Java to export PDF to PPTX, and then using Aspose.Slides for Java to convert PPTX to XAML.
+This suite of components provides powerful features such as document manipulation, text extraction, image extraction, creating, reading, and manipulating presentations, and converting presentations to other popular formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}